William Fletcher (1739–1826)

 Fletcher’s tomb and memorial at Yarnton

-Fletcher was buried in a large raised tomb (below) at the west end of Yarnton Church.
+Fletcher was buried in a large raised tomb (below) inside Yarnton Church, at the west end.

 The top of the tomb has a brass showing an Alderman in his official robes (right).

-There are also two brass plates on the tomb.
+There are two inscriptions underneath the figure of the Alderman.
 The first is inscribed:

 YARNTON, MY CHILDHOOD’S HOME!